altruios/namshubettulpa/public/namshubettulpa/chapters/debugging.md

 }
 ~Self~.hands.get_held().reshape(*bubble_shield*)
 `
-*Below Martha, something was rising from the depths faster than she was* `
+*The sock grew, turned translucent, and surrounded her: encasing around her as a bubble* ~She felt prickles of electric static dance along her skin as it passed through her~ *Below Martha, something was rising from the depths faster than she was* `
 ~self~.~gravity~=~self~.gravity x 5
 `
-~Five times, that she could handle, she didn't know offhand how many G's a human could take~ *What was rising below caught up to her*
+~Five times, she could handle that, she didn't know offhand how many G's a human could take~ *What was rising below caught up to her*
 ~It was a dark goo, a morphing blob shifting into the shapes of humans, each reaching towards her in desperation.
 But the overall shape was a hand~